-- Johnny Test gets himself a mustache using one of his sisters' inventions.
+- Johnny Test gets himself a moustache using one of his sisters' inventions.
 Bling-Bling Boy gets one, too much.

-- Though it's also villainous, the mustache of Snidely Whiplash is one of the most iconic in western animation.
+- Though it's also villainous, the moustache of Snidely Whiplash is one of the most iconic in western animation.

 - The same can be said for Dick Dastardly.

 - Haru from Avatar: The Last Airbender gets one.
 It has been continuously parodied/praised by the fandom.

 - Its sequel series The Legend of Korra, Ghazan also has one that would make Haru proud.
 Bolin speculates that he started growing it at age 10.